optiweigh/oak-examples/apps/ros/ros-driver-basic/README.md

-# ROS DRIVER BASIC EXAMPLE
+# ROS driver basic example

 ![Image](./media/ros_main.png)
 This is an example of ROS driver being run as an OAK 4 app.
 It launches ROS driver in standalone and publishes RGB, Stereo and IMU data.